hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 I’m assuming that you have Sovrin-node installed (I recommend installing this in an Ubuntu Virtual Machine if possible) – If not follow the instructions at: https://github.com/sovrin-foundation/sovrin-node/blob/master/setup.md

-You will also need OrientDB installed again and again instructions for that can be found at https://github.com/sovrin-foundation/sovrin/blob/master/orientdb_installation.md

 Finally make sure that `pytest` module is installed (it is required to run test-related functionality like Faber, Acme and ThriftBank test agents):

 ```